Skip to main content

 When an injury occurs, call our 24/7 dispatch.
 We deploy the nearest licensed responder to your location—average arrival time is approximately 54 minutes.
 On-site assessment begins immediately, preventing the delays and escalation risks of transport to outside facilities.

-• check_circle 24/7/365 dispatch availability
+• 24/7/365 dispatch availability

-• check_circle GPS-optimized responder routing
+• GPS-optimized responder routing

-• check_circle Real-time ETA communication
+• Real-time ETA communication

-Learn about our response model arrow_forward
+Learn about our response model

 Expert OSHA-Informed Care